datascienceManager/MLModelV1_repo/README.md

 # MLModelV1_repo
-Developing and deploying ML models in azure
+Developing and deploying ML models in azure WS